-Initially this caterpillar is plain green.
-The mature Caterpillar is green with a brown line along the back, and with yellow lines along the sides.
+The early instars of this Caterpillar are plain green.
+The mature caterpillars are green with a brown line along the back, and with yellow lines along the sides.

 The caterpillars are inclined to shelter under foodplant leaves, and are always attended by :